aloth/origin-lens/README.md

 - **Artist and copyright** – Creator attribution
 - **Date and time** – When the photo was taken
 - **AI detection markers** – Prompt parameters, generation settings, and AI tool signatures

+### 🔎 Reverse Image Search (Optional)

+Find where images have appeared online.

+- **Multi-engine search** – Searches across Bing, Yandex, and Google
+- **Context verification** – Detect out-of-context or misattributed images
+- **Smart filtering** – Removes irrelevant results like login pages
+- **Privacy notice** – Clear warning before uploading to external services
+- **Bring your own keys** – Use your own API keys for enhanced privacy

+> **Note:** This optional feature uploads images to external search services.
+A clear privacy note is shown before use.

 ### 📤 Multiple Input Sources